SophieMeier/Climate-Regulation-Service/README.md

 * a dataset with the percentage of inhabitants living in areas that show a good - very good cooling capacity (cooling capacity more than 60)

-## Artile associated with this work
+## Article associated with this work

 Meier, S., Syrbe, R.-U., Moyzes, M., Grunewald, K. (2022): Klimaregulation in Städten als Ökosystemleistung.
 Vorschlag eines nationalen Indikators zur Bewertung der Ökosystemleistung Klimaregulation in Städten.
 Naturschutz und Landschaftsplanung 54: 20-29.
 [German]